 - Salt to taste.

-The above recipe will make about a cup of Kakejiru.
-For soup-noodle dishes, you will almost certainly need more than one cup (unless making a snack for yourself), but it is easy to multiply the basic ingredients given above for a greater number of servings.
+This recipe will make about a cup of Kakejiru.
+For use as a Japanese noodle broth, you will almost certainly need more than one cup (unless making a snack for yourself), but it is easy to multiply the basic ingredients given above for a greater number of servings.

-Agedashi-Tofu is a well-known braised dish in which the dashi-based braising medium is more often than not a basic Kakejiru.
+Agedashi Tofu– This is a classic dish in which deep-fried cubes of tofu are braised in a dashi-based medium that is more often than not a basic Kakejiru.